twisterfish/spinning-ninja/README.md

-# spinning-ninja
+# Spinning Ninja Website
-side gig for Malcolm
+This is a basic site for

+## hosted static code

+## dynamic Lambda function code